devalaura/devalaura/README.md

 - 🗣️ My pronouns are **she/her**

 - 👩‍💻 Fun fact about me: **🤖 I did my first website in 2 weeks, using HTML/CSS.
-But I didn't know anything of web development or had use a code editor in my life.**
+But I didn't know anything about web development or had use a code editor in my life.**

 <h3 align="center">Connect with me:</h3>